GIScience/openrouteservice/docs/versions/v8.2.0/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

 ### Download the openrouteservice WAR-File

-To set up openrouteservice v8 with Tomcat 10, you first need the respective war-File.
+To set up openrouteservice v8 with Tomcat 10, you first need the respective WAR-File.
 Head over to the [openrouteservice releases page](https://github.com/GIScience/openrouteservice/releases) and download the latest release WAR-File.